Million years ago

-Million years ago, abbreviated as Mya, Myr (megayear), or Ma (megaannum), is a unit of time equal to ±1000000 years (i.e. 1×10^6 years), or approximately 31.6 teraseconds.
+Million years ago, abbreviated as Mya, Myr (megayear), or Ma (megaannum), is a unit of time equal to ±1000000 years (i.e. 1×10^6 years).

 Usage

 Myr is in common use in fields such as Earth science and cosmology.
 Myr is also used with Mya or Ma.
 Together they make a reference system, one to a quantity, the other to a particular point in a year numbering system that is time before the present.

 Myr is deprecated in geology, but in astronomy Myr is standard.
 Where "myr" is seen in geology, it is usually "Myr" (a unit of mega-years).
 In astronomy, it is usually "Myr" (Million years).

 Debate

 In geology, a debate remains open concerning the use of Myr (duration) plus Mya (million years ago) versus using only the term Ma.
 In either case, the term Ma is used in geology literature conforming to ISO 31-1 (now ISO 80000-3) and NIST 811 recommended practices.
 Traditional style geology literature is written:

 The Cretaceous started 145 Ma and ended 66 Ma, lasting for 79 Myr.

 The "ago" is implied, so that any such year number "X Ma" between 66 and 145 is "Cretaceous", for good reason.
 But the counter argument is that having myr for a duration and Mya for an age mixes unit systems, and tempts capitalization errors: "million" need not be capitalized, but "mega" must be; "ma" would technically imply a milliyear (a thousandth of a year, or 8 hours).
 On this side of the debate, one avoids myr and simply adds ago explicitly (or adds BP), as in:

 The Cretaceous started 145 Ma ago and ended 66 Ma ago, lasting for 79 Ma.

 In this case, "79 Ma" means only a quantity of 79 million years, without the meaning of "79 million years ago".